bpmct/raspi-tools/README.md

 To update to the latest version, simply run a `git pull` or replace your files.
 Import the latest `tables.sql` if you're OK with erasing your tables.

 **Note:** If you don't want to lose your database info, open `tables.sql` and compare the table structures in the file with your table structures.
 Modify as necessary.
-Don't import the file as it would drop your tables and re-create.
+Don't import the file before taking a look as it could your existing tables and re-create.
 Will be improved later